-All of the Directors of the Company, except for Mr Benjamin Muscat and Mr Charles Scerri, have a direct beneficial interest in the share capital of the Company, and as such are susceptible to conflicts arising between the potentially diverging interests of the shareholders and the Company.
+Mr. Joseph Pace, Mr. Ivan Calleja and Mr. Manuel Piscopo have a direct beneficial interest in the share capital of the Company, and as such are susceptible to conflicts arising between the potentially diverging interests of the shareholders and the Company.
 During the financial year under review, no private interests or duties unrelated to the Company were disclosed by the Directors which were or could have been likely to place any of them in conflict with any interests in, or duties towards, the Company.